PoojaPatel9/user_management/readme.md

 # User Management System — Final Project @ NJIT

-Welcome to the **User Management System Final Project**, an epic open-source adventure crafted by Professor Keith Williams for NJIT’s software engineering students!
+Welcome to the **User Management System Final Project**
-This repository represents my completed journey through implementing new features, resolving real issues, and contributing production-ready code like a professional developer.

 ---

 ## Chosen Feature: QR Code Generation User Invites with MinIO

 ### Feature Description:
 This feature allows registered users to invite others via email using a base64-encoded QR code.
-The QR code encodes a unique reference string to identify the inviter, track successful invitations, and redirect the invitee upon acceptance.
+Each QR code encodes a unique reference string to identify the inviter, track successful invitations, and redirect the invitee upon acceptance.

 ### Key Capabilities:
-- Invite users via `/invite` endpoint by entering their email.
+- Invite users via the `/invite` endpoint by entering their email.
 - Generate a base64-encoded QR code for each invitation.
 - Store QR codes in **MinIO** via Docker.
-- Track invite status (`pending`, `accepted`) in a dedicated table.
+- Track invite statuses (`pending`, `accepted`) in a dedicated database table.
-- Accept invites via `/invite/accept?ref=...`, marking them as used.
+- Accept invites via `/invite/accept?ref=...`, which marks them as used.
-- View personal invite stats via `/me/invites`.
+- View invite statistics through `/me/invites`.
-- Administer invitations via a full BREAD HATEOS-style API.
+- Administer invitations via a complete BREAD HATEOS-style API.

 ---